ListBox — Smart UI JavaScript API

 <smart-list-box grouped></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-listbox.grouped = false;
+el.grouped = false;

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let grouped = listbox.grouped;
+const grouped = el.grouped;

 Specifies the property name within the dataSource object that will be used to group the items in the ListBox.
 If this property is not set, the component defaults to using the 'group' attribute from each data item for grouping purposes.
 The groupMember property is particularly useful when loading data from a JSON file as the dataSource and you need to group items based on a specific custom property, rather than the default 'group' property.
 This allows for flexible and customized grouping behavior based on the structure of your data.

-<smart-list-box group-member='group'></smart-list-box>
+<smart-list-box group-member="group"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let groupMember = listbox.groupMember;
+const groupMember = el.groupMember;

 Controls whether the horizontal scroll bar is displayed, allowing users to scroll content left and right when it overflows the container.